RadekM86/workflow_app/README.md

-# workflow_app
+# React_Chat_App
-simple web app to manage your projects and workflow
+A simple chat app using React.js and socket.io